isaacvoehringer/JS-Web-Game-Part-7/README.md

 This is an activity for FSWD Lesson 5.4.6- Practicing Async & Await

-Please refer to the Activity Guide in Canvas for directions.
+Please refer to the Activity Guide in Canvas for directions.# scss_game_decoration